-I. Completed thirty hours, of which not less than twelve shall be taught in the New York State College of Agriculture.

-2. Has met both the group and agricultural elective requirements in the College of Agriculture.
+- Completion of thirty hours, of which not less than twelve shall be for courses taught in the New York State College of Agriculture. - 2.
+Fulfillment of both the group and the agricultural elective requirements of the College of Agriculture.

-On the completion of the remaining three years if he meets the requirements of the State Veterinary College he will receive the degree of Doctor of Veterinary Medicine.
+On completion of the remaining three years, if he meets the requirements of the State Veterinary College, he will receive the degree of doctor of veterinary medicine.